mongodb/mongosql/evaluator/expr_values.md

 Semantically, it doesn't matter what type a null value has, but we try to type them correctly whenever possible anyways.

-## MongoSQLBool,MongoSQLDate,...
+## MongoSQLBool, MongoSQLDate, ...
 Structs

 The `MongoSQL*` types embed the corresponding `BaseSQL*` structs.
 Since the `BaseSQL` methods implement the MongoSQL conversion behavior, the `MongoSQL` types do not need to override any of the methods.

-## MySQLBool,MySQLDate,...
+## MySQLBool, MySQLDate, ...
 Structs

 The `MySQL*` types embed the corresponding `BaseSQL*` structs.
 Wherever the MySQL type conversion behavior differs from the MongoSQL behavior, the `BaseSQL` method corresponding to that conversion is overridden on the `MySQL` type.

-## BaseSQLBool,BaseSQLDate,...
+## BaseSQLBool, BaseSQLDate, ...
 Structs

 The `BaseSQL*` types implement most of the behavior for all `SQLValue`s.
 Each `BaseSQL*` type implements every method needed to satisfy the `SQLValue` interface.